-Every time a soap bubble bursts, the motion of the surface during the burst is the same, even though it is too fast to be seen by the naked eye.
+Every time a soap bubble bursts, the motion of the surface during the burst is the same, challenge 13 s even though it is too fast to be seen by the naked eye.
 Can you imagine the details?

 Challenge 14 s Is the motion of a ghost an example of motion?